 Email newsletters are a great tool for sharing information about the legal services you offer.
 They allow you to keep people engaged with your law practice who may not currently require an attorney.
 This tactic can help you increase your referral business and stay in the minds of high-funnel prospects.

 Email newsletters don't need to be long.
 In fact, a lawyer marketing newsletter should contain snippets of information and then link to content on your website.
 You can also share case studies, lawyer profiles, infographics, news about your law practice, and information about the community service work you do.

 Some lawyers may not have a budget that allows them to hire a law firm marketing agency.
-If this is your situation, the tips below will allow you to benefit from digital marketing without spending money that you don't have.
+If this is your situation, the tips below will allow you to benefit from digital marketing with a small budget.

 Social media marketing is an excellent tool for attorneys to use.
 It's a great way to reach a wide audience because chances are that most of your audience is using social media in some way.

 The first thing you'll want to do is select the right social media platforms.

 There are many options to choose from.
 However, not every platform is a good fit for your branding or marketing strategy.
 Still, you should probably establish a presence on Facebook and LinkedIn at a minimum.